Kotlin/kotlinx.coroutines/docs/topics/coroutines-and-channels.md

 By default, a "Rendezvous" channel is created.

-Create a "Rendezvous" channel, two producer coroutines, and a consumer coroutine:
+In the following task, you'll create a "Rendezvous" channel, two producer coroutines, and a consumer coroutine:

 ```kotlin
 import kotlinx.coroutines.channels.Channel